$255K

 To Ann Arbor

-Browse Milan Homes →Milan is the most affordable entry point into southeast Michigan real estate for buyers who don't want to sacrifice a genuine community.
-The median home price sits well below $300K, which puts ownership within reach of buyers who've been priced out of Ann Arbor, Saline, or Ypsilanti—and the I-94 corridor makes the commute to those job markets manageable.
+Milan is the most affordable entry point into southeast Michigan real estate for buyers who don't want to sacrifice a genuine community.
+The median home price sits well below $300K, which puts ownership within reach of buyers who've been priced out of Ann Arbor, Saline, or Ypsilanti, and the I-94 corridor makes the commute to those job markets manageable.

 Milan sits in Washtenaw County with easy I-94 access, which keeps commute times to Ann Arbor and Detroit reasonable.
 I work in this market regularly and can walk you through what the numbers look like for any specific property you're considering.